-Certificates stored on smart cards or tokens are usually copied to the current user's certificate store when the card is inserted into the reader or when the token is connected to the computer.
+Certificates stored on smart cards or tokens are usually copied to the Current User Certificate Store when the card is inserted into the reader or when the token is connected to the computer.

 CSP, CNG, and PKCS #11 are related concepts that all use application programming interfaces (APIs) for certificate management, but the technology implemented is different in each case.